craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Necrotic Damage occurs as the materials supporting an entity's physical experience break, fail, rot, and die.

 ###### Psychic
-Psychic Damage occurs as an entity's
+Psychic Damage occurs as an entity's perception of reality or state of mind is alter

 ###### Radiant